Texas Christian University students are getting an unexpected snow day, even before the spring semester begins.

 What to Expect

-According to an email from Sean Taylor, TCU’s director of emergency management, the closures mean adjustments for spring orientation and registration, ensuring classes will still begin as planned on Monday, Jan.
-13.
+According to an email from Sean Taylor, TCU’s director of emergency management, the closures necessitate adjustments for spring orientation and registration, ensuring that classes will still begin as planned on Monday, January 13.

 “Weather can change at any time in Texas,” Taylor noted, urging students to use caution before traveling.
-Drawing from last year’s icy challenges, the university is focused on safety first.
+Building on last year’s icy challenges, the university is prioritizing safety first.

 Campus Services During the Closure